-SPECIAL USE PERMIT REVIEW PROCESS
+SPECIAL USE PERMITS: REVIEW PROCESS

-- Special Use Permit uses are outlined in Zoning Code as are the conditions and standards which must be met for approval. - A municipality's legislative body determines the reviewing authority which can be the Zoning Board, the Planning Board or, in some cases, the legislative body itself. - The review process should be included in the Zoning Code and must involve notice and a public hearing.
+- Special Use Permit uses are outlined in Zoning Code as are the conditions and standards which must be met for approval.
+Typical Uses subject to Special Use Permits: private schools, assisted living facilities, museums, recreational uses, gas stations, wireless facilities and utility installations. - A municipality's legislative body determines the reviewing authority which can be the Zoning Board, the Planning Board or, in some cases, the legislative body itself. - The review process should be included in the Zoning Code and must involve notice and a public hearing.